ctrl-alt-del/devenv/language/python/matplotlib/README.md

 ### matplotlib on Windows
 There is currently no matplotlib installer for Windows; users need to to install each package individually by themselves.
 The The easiest alternative that I found is to take advantage of the auto import feature of PyCharm, and let it automatically search, download and install all dependencies.
 However, this approach requires users to install [`numpy`](http://www.numpy.org) package manually as the prerequisite.

-To install `numpy` manually on Windows, you need to have python pre-installed; if you haven't install `python`, you can do so by following the instruction in [here](https://github.com/ctrl-alt-del/devenv/tree/master/language/python).
+To install `numpy` manually on Windows, you need to have python and Microsoft Visual C++ 9.0 pre-installed; if you haven't install `python`, you can do so by following the instruction in [here](https://github.com/ctrl-alt-del/devenv/tree/master/language/python).

+To install Microsoft Visual C++ 9.0, download the package [here](http://aka.ms/vcpython27) and double click the downloaded file to install it.

 To download `numpy`, you can either click  [here](http://sourceforge.net/projects/numpy/files/NumPy/1.10.2/numpy-1.10.2.zip/download), or navigate to its [download page](http://www.scipy.org/scipylib/download.html) and select the proper package for your operating system.